sguox002/leetcode/leetcode-all.md

 ## algorithm focused Problems

 ## dp
+<<-1542	Find Longest Awesome Substring    		36.0%	Hard
+find longest subarray which can swap to a palindrome. we only need to know the number of even and odd. a palindrome only allows <=1 odd chars. using bitmask xor, even will get 0, odd will get 1.
+- all even, i-dp[mask]
+- one odd: i-dp[mask^(1<<j)]
+hashmap, odd even xor, dp
+->>

 <<-1548	The Most Similar Path in a Graph    		55.3%	Hard
 n cities and m bidirectional roads. each city has a name with 3 chars.
 It is a connected graph, ie. from city x you can go to any city y. given a target path, find a path of the same length with the min edit distance (number of different chars between two strings). if multiple paths exist, return any of it.